Digital technology and artificial intelligence for mental health

 Primary Contact: Simon D'Alfonso (firstname.lastname@example.org)

-Keywords: artificial intelligence; mobile phones; natural language processing; social media
+Keywords: artificial intelligence; mobile phones; natural language processing; social media; ubiquitous computing

 Disciplines: Computing and Information Systems

-- Efficacy of online therapy: do the clinical benefits of specialized face-to-face youth mental health programmes extend into long-term improvements through online psychosocial intervention?
+- Efficacy of online therapy: do the clinical benefits of specialised face-to-face youth mental health programmes extend into long-term improvements through online psychosocial intervention?

 - Technology design: how can we best design and implement engaging technology for young people with mental-ill health?